CanDIG/CanDIGv2/README.md

 ## `.env` Environment File

-The `.env` file in the project root directory contains a set of global variables that are used as reference to the various parameters, plugins, and config options that operators can modify for testing purposes.
+You need an `.env` file in the project root directory, which contains a set of global variables that are used as reference to the various parameters, plugins, and config options that operators can modify for testing purposes.
+There is an example `.env` file in `etc/example.env`.

 Some of the functionality that is controlled through `.env` are:

+* operating system flags
 * change docker network, driver, and swarm host
 * modify ports, protocols, and plugins for various services
 * version control and app pinning